Qovery/documentation/website/docs/using-qovery/configuration/application.md

 - Git Repository: Select the git provider hosting your code (it can be hosted on GitHub, GitLab or Bitbucket).
 You can add a new git access by clicking on `New git access`.
 - Branch: Select branch that Qovery should use to deploy your application
 - Root Application Path: base folder in which the application resides in your repository
-- Build Mode: choose between Docker or Buildpack.
-For more information, go to [this section][docs.using-qovery.configuration.application#build-mode]
+- Build and deploy: configure your Dockerfile location.
+For more information, go to [this section][docs.using-qovery.configuration.application#build-and-deploy]

 If you want to deploy an application from a Container Registry you will have to select:
 - Registry: select the container registry storing the image of your application.
 You can add a new container registry by clicking on `New registry`.